nirtamir2/talks/2025-06-26/src/slides.md

 ```

 <!--
-So we can throw an error and wrap the code with try-catch block.
+We can throw an error and catch it using a try-catch block.

-> hover over error
+> (hover over error)

-But error has an unknown type
+But if you hover over error, you’ll see it’s typed as unknown.
+That means we have to manually check its shape or cast it — not ideal for safety or DX.
 -->

 ---